 QuestBridge students not participating in the match process at Boston College will be considered for need-based aid, provided they submit the FAFSA (Code: 002128), CSS/Financial Aid Profile (Code: 3083), and federal income tax returns.
 If you would like to be considered for the Gabelli Presidential Scholars Program, Boston College’s academic merit-based scholarship program, you must submit your Early Decision or Regular Decision application by November 1.
 All applicants who submit their application by this date are automatically considered.

 Finalists who don't match with Boston College, or a binding college partner, can be considered for Early Decision II.
-If you're interested in this option, you must submit the Boston College Applicant Verification form by January 1.
-Note that this is a binding admission process and also requires applicants to complete the Early Decision Agreement form.
+If you're interested in this option, you must submit the Boston College Applicant Verification form through your Applicant Status Portal by January 2.
+Note that this is a binding admission process and also requires applicants to complete the Early Decision Agreement form, which will be provided to you within your Applicant Status Portal, once you confirm that you would like to be moved to our Early Decision II review process.

 If you no longer wish to be considered for admission to Boston College and want your application withdrawn, contact the Office of Undergraduate Admission.